- img 3 loading...

 But as every load order is different there might be exceptions.
 If you run into any specific compatibility or load order problems that cause visual glitches, leave a comment with a detailed description and screenshots as well as your load order in spoiler tags and we will try to help you.

 As always with more complex mods try to avoid changing your load order during an ongoing game because save games track a mod's slot in the load order.
-Depending on the changes sooner or later you might run into problems that are totally unrelated to the actual mod affected by it.
+Depending on the changes sooner or later you might run into problems that are totally unrelated to the actual mod effected by it.

 The entrance to the CLARALUX Testing Facility can be found near the exit of Riverwood towards Whiterun (there is a new bridge).
-Inside you can see how CLARALUX affects all of Skyrim and customize the lighting to your personal preference.
+Inside you can see how CLARALUX effects all of Skyrim and customize the lighting to your personal preference.

 All configuration blocks come with a help button explaining you what they do.
 The main configuration blocks on top are for global adjustments, whereas the blocks near the light fixtures allow you to toggle them on or off individually.
 In the future options specific to certain light subsets will be added to these blocks.